 Export | Defines the following export settings for media: Update reflections: Updates the Reflector Probe reflections at each frame.
 This can be useful when creating videos, to ensure that reflections are accurate when moving around a scene.
 Selecting this option can increase rendering time.
 Warming up: Updates particles before media is exported.
 Height fog / Haze quality: Improves the quality of Volumetric Fog. |

-Vsync | Select the Activate check box to limit the frame rate of the scene in the Viewport to match the refresh rate of the screen.
+Vsync | Select the Activate check box to limit the frame rate of the scene in the viewport to match the refresh rate of the screen.
 This can help to improve performance and lower power consumption.
-For more information about the frame rate in Twinmotion, refer to FPS in Statistics. |
+For more information about the frame rate in Twinmotion, see FPS in Statistics. |

-Point cloud | Select the High quality export checkbox to improve the resolution of point clouds in exported images, videos, panoramas, and Presentations.
+Point cloud | Select the High quality export checkbox to improve the resolution of point clouds in exported images, videos, panoramas, or sequences.
 Selecting this option can increase Video Random-Access Memory (VRAM) usage and increase processing times. |

 VR | When viewing Twinmotion in Virtual Reality (VR) mode, this setting determines whether the right or left hand controls the VR menu.
-Options: Right, Left |
+Options: Right, Left For more information about using VR mode in Twinmotion, see Viewing Content in Virtual Reality. |

 Quality